derryleng/arch-scripted-install/README.md

 ### Connect to internet on new system

-Assuming you have successfully booted into new system, start up NetworkManager and connect to the internet.
+Login with the new user, start NetworkManager and connect to the internet.

 ```bash
 sudo systemctl enable NetworkManager.service